-Waiting to hear those three magic words from your partner can feel like an eternity.
-You may be deeply in love with your S.O., but if they haven't yet articulated their loving feelings for you, this can understandably begin to weigh on you and your well-being.
+Waiting to hear your partner say those three magic words—"I love you"—can be exhausting.
+You may be deeply in love with your significant other, but if they haven't yet articulated their loving feelings for you, this can begin to weigh on you and your well-being.

 You may even start questioning the future of your relationship and where things are heading, but before you jump to conclusions, consider the reasons why your partner hasn't said "I love you" yet.
 It could be something that the two of you can work through together, such as a fear of getting hurt.
 You might also be expecting too much too soon (if it hasn't been that long, be patient!).
 Of course, there's always the possibility they just don't feel the same way about you as you do about them, but consider all possible reasons before assuming the worst.

 If you’re waiting for your partner to say “I love you," it’s important to take a closer look at their relationship history.
 Many people are hesitant and cautious to make this kind of major love proclamation because they’ve been hurt or brokenhearted in the past.
 For example, if your S.O. was blindsided by a previous breakup or was betrayed by a former partner, it may be difficult for them to say “I love you” because of lingering past pain.
 Putting off this major relationship milestone is a way for them to protect themself from heartbreak in the future and avoid the risk of getting hurt yet again.

 They're Not Sure How You Feel About Them

 Another key reason why your partner might not have said "I love you" is because they aren't sure how you’d respond.
 It can be a frightening prospect to make this kind of bold and powerful declaration of love without knowing how the other person is going to react.
 Your partner may be hesitant to come on too strong, and the fear of not having these loving feelings reciprocated can be enough to deter them from saying those three words.